STUDY NOW, PAY MAY 2021

 Getting Started

 Stonebridge Associated Colleges is one of the UK’s leading distance learning providers, offering an extensive portfolio of courses spanning an array of industries and qualifications.
-When you enrol on our Access to Higher Education Diploma (English Studies) course, you will be issued with an Individual Learning Plan (ILP).
+When you enrol on our Access to Humanities and Social Sciences – English Studies Pathway course, you will be issued with an Individual Learning Plan.

 As soon as you enrol, you will be given access to our industry-leading online platform, which will contain all the course materials you need to complete the course.
 Experienced tutors and our Access Support Team will be on hand to help you through your studies.